jcopi/selector/README.md

 This library allows for the selection and manipulation of multiple element.
 The library requires the `querySelectorAll` Web API to select elements by CSS selector string.
 Elements that are selected are stored internally in a `Set`.
 Class member functions operate on one or more elements in the set as described below.

-2.53kB minified and gzipped (as perfromed by cdn.jsdelivr.net)
+2.53kB minified and gzipped (as performed by cdn.jsdelivr.net)

 ## Constructor
 The library constructor is accessed through `$` function.
 The `$` function accepts css selector strings and has methods for more performant targeted selection.
 These are enumerate below